-This guideline covers the care and treatment of adults (aged 18 and over) with type 1 diabetes.
+This guideline covers care and treatment for adults (aged 18 and over) with type 1 diabetes.
 It includes advice on diagnosis, education and support, blood glucose management, cardiovascular risk, and identifying and managing long-term complications.

-This updated guideline includes new recommendations on:
+This guideline includes recommendations on:

-- blood glucose management
+- Blood glucose management

-- managing complications of diabetes
+- Managing complications

 Who is it for?

-- Healthcare professionals that care for adults with diabetes
+- Healthcare professionals

-- Commissioners and providers of diabetes services
+- Commissioners and providers

 - Adults with type 1 diabetes, and their families and carers